 Right from our first date, we discussed our goals in life, and we both wanted a family.
 My husband was the fourth child, and we liked the idea of four kids.

 We were enjoying our carefree, kidless lifestyle when my husband shared that he was ready to start a family.
-I was hesitant at first and a little nervous, given my past experiences.
-But I was sure I’d be thrilled once I had my own kids.
+I was a little nervous, given my past experiences, but I was sure I’d be thrilled once I had my own kids.

 For someone who was nervous about having kids in the first place, it shocked me how much two years of trying and failing to get pregnant made me want a child.
 Those years of negative pregnancy tests and doctor appointments were agonizing, and when we finally got our plus sign, I knew it would all be worth it.

 I was able to enjoy a few weeks of excitement before my pregnancy became painful.

 While many women experience morning sickness and nausea, I dealt with a stomach that refused to digest food, instead giving me stomach pain that forced me to spend most of my pregnancy on the floor crying in the fetal position.
 It took a few months for the doctors to find a medicine strong enough to offer me mild relief, with a fun side effect of possibly giving my child a cleft lip.